nareyes/portfolio/data_science_projects/abc_grocery_hypothesis_testing/README.md

 __________

 ## Project Context

-Earlier in the year, ABC Grocer ran a campaign to promote their new Delivery Club.
+Earlier in the year, ABC Grocery ran a campaign to promote their new Delivery Club.
 This is a membership that costs \$100 per year, but offers free grocery deliveries rather than the normal delivery cost of \$10 per delivery.

 For the campaign promoting the club, customers were put randomly into three groups;
 - The first group received a low quality, low cost mailer